microsoft/PowerPlatformConnectors/connectors/Planner/Readme.md

 ## Planner Connector
 Planner API in Microsoft Graph lets you create tasks and assign them to users in a group in Office 365.
 It enables you to easily bring together teams, tasks, documents, and conversations for better results.
-This connector exposes a subset of this API as operations in Microsoft Power Automate and PowerApps.
+This connector exposes a subset of this API as operations in Microsoft Power Automate and Power Apps.

 ## Pre-requisites
 You will need the following to proceed:
-* A Microsoft PowerApps or Microsoft Power Automate plan with custom connector feature
+* A Microsoft Power Apps or Microsoft Power Automate plan with custom connector feature
 * An Azure subscription
 * The Power platform CLI tools